Aboot-face/cross-cluster-synchronizer-operator/README.md

 ### Close goals
 1. Support for other simple resources like SA, RBAC, PVC, etc.
-2. Monitoring configmaps after a SyncConfig resource is deployed.
+2. Monitoring ConfigMaps after a SyncConfig resource is deployed.
 3. Namespace monitoring of specific resources.
-4. ~~support for specifying specific namespaces for resources (specific configmaps or secrets).~~
+4. ~~support for specifying specific namespaces for resources (specific ConfigMaps or secrets).~~
 5. Containerization with Helm deployment as well as kubeconfig secret handling.

 ### Far goals